My Journey = My Name

 And yet, this is the truth of who I am: a spirit (Miranda) having a human experience (Lauren).

-Having shed my maiden name to marry at 27, I prepared to shed my married name when I divorced ten years later.
+Having shed my maiden name to marry at 27, I prepared to shed that married name when I divorced ten years later.
 I knew then that I was ready to come out of the spiritual closet and legally claim that I am Lauren-Miranda (though the hyphen took me another 15 years to add).

 Since Miranda is really part of my first name, I still wanted a last name to anchor it.
 Somehow returning to my maiden name – Levine – didn’t feel quite right, though I do warmly identify with the family connection of the name.
 No, I was ripe for reinvention.
 Yet I wanted to choose something that didn’t scream “I changed my name” – like Starbright or Rainbow.
 Not really my style.
 I may be a mystic, but I am a grounded mystic.